IOSHED/Iosh__Calculator/configurate/docs/README.ru.md

     0
     ```

-5. Переменные так же можно использовать в выражениях:
+5. Variables can also be used in expressions:
     ```
     >>> (home - a + PI) (23 - 4 -4)
     -267.4778865099981
     ```

-# Функции #
+# Functions #

-1. В калькуляторе есть несколько функций, которые можно вызвать, написав её имя и в круглых скобочках указав её значения. Например:
+1. The calculator has several functions that can be called by writing its name and putting its values in parentheses.
+For example:
     ```
     >>>sin(2)
     0.03489949670250097
     ```

-2. Есть несколько функций в калькуляторе:
+2. There are several functions in the calculator:

-    - sin(градусы)
+    - sin(degrees)
-    - cos(градусы)
+    - cos(degrees)
-    - tg(градусы)
+    - tg(degrees)
-    - ctg(градусы)
+    - ctg(degrees)

-    - sqrt(число, из корого нужно вычислить квадратный корень; основание, по которому вычислиться корень)
+    - sqrt(number, from which to compute the square root; base on which the root is calculated)
-    - rt(число, из корого нужно вычислить квадратный корень; основание, по которому вычислиться корень)
+    - rt(number, from which to compute the square root; base on which the root is calculated)
-    - exp(число, кторое надо возвести в степень; степень, в кторое возведётся число)
+    - exp(number, which needs to be raised to a power; the power to which the number will be raised)

-3. Есть у фонкций не обязательные значени. Такими функциями являются "exp", "sqrt", "rt":
+3. Some functions have optional values.
+Such functions are "exp", "sqrt", "rt":
     ```
     >>> exp(2)
     4